vvzen/open-pipe/ROADMAP.md

 This was implemented `Fri Mar 18 17:40:15 GMT 2022` under `op show-env`.

 It will show the environment where you `go`ed to last.

+> Result: implemented in 2742c1b

+# TODO

+## General
+### Implement a 'deactivate' type of script for source_me.fish & source_me.bash

+This should remove any changes that the sourcing of these files brought to the environment.
+The is similar to how a `conda deactivate` works, or a `module unload` (for tcl modules)

+## Implement project creation

+Create a CLI that is capable of generating the directory structure on disk, based on the `show_scheme`.

+## Binaries
+### op

+#### Implement support for setting OCIO env var

+Just like we automatically set the `OPENPIPE_CONFIG_PATH` when users do a `op go some_dir`, we should allow `op go` to set other useful env var, like the `OCIO` one for targeting custom OCIO configs.

+To make the mechanism generic, the logic for setting this path should be customizable (via hooks), with a default implementation provided by default.